 It’s important to stay focused on the game, she says.
-“Once I get into that mental headspace there’s nothing else that exists outside me doing it,” Mmaba tells us on her game plan.
+“Once I get into that mental headspace there’s nothing else that exists outside me doing it,” Mmaba says of her Survivor game plan.
 Going into the game she shut the outside world out mentally and focused on the game ahead, something other survivors we interviewed had difficulty with.

 Push Yourself Physically And Mentally

-Her second most important lesson?
-You can do anything you put your mind to, she says.
+You can do anything you put your mind to, Mmaba says.
 “There’s no greater feeling than that, and knowing that even when you think you’ve reached the end, you actually haven’t – there’s always so much still left that you can tap into.”

-Mmaba learning how to swim just for the show is testament to her mental fortitude, and that allowed her to push physically during the game.
+Mmaba learning how to swim just for Survivor is testament to her mental fortitude, and that allowed her to push physically during the game.
 With the social player reaching new physical highs and impressing herself, too.